-3 common sound issues faced indoors in the U.A.E.
+3 common sound issues faced indoors by residents in the UAE.

 When planning the architecture, it is ideal to consider how sound will travel in a space and what activities the place is designed for.
 Acoustic consideration is still not a standard practice for building construction in many places, including the U.A.E.

 However, you can create a better sounding environment post construction.
 In this article, we have listed the three most common acoustic challenges in interior spaces and ideas for how to solve them:

 You may have experienced discomfort from excess noise at the mall, cafe, workspace and even at home which makes it difficult to follow a conversation, concentrate, and results in feeling tired or stressed.

 When sound reflects in a space, it travels back to us with a delay and mixes with other sounds that we decipher as unwanted noise.

 This prolonged and intensified sound effect is known as reverberation or echo and is one of the factors causing unclear sound and decreased speech legibility in a room.

 For a given room, your aim is to have more sound absorption and less sound reflection.

 Some materials in your space like curtains, carpets and soft porous materials are better sound absorbers whereas painted walls, gypsum ceilings and tile floors reflect almost all sound waves touching the surface.